andrei200287/SARate/README.md

 # SARate
 ======

 SARate is a library to get positive app reviews on the AppStore.
-SARate is a subclass of an [iRate](https://github.com/nicklockwood/iRate).
+SARate is a subclass of  [iRate](https://github.com/nicklockwood/iRate).